Rabbits with a congenital splay-leg

 Warning: this page contains pictures that may be distressing for some persons.

-A rabbit suffering from this condition loses gradually the ability to adduct one to all four limbs.
-It can affect the fore- and/or hind limbs, which become twisted, so that the animal has a double-jointed posture.
-The rabbit can no more put weight on its limbs and ambulation becomes difficult due to the inability to adduct the limbs.
-The severity of the condition ranges from light to paralysis.
+A rabbit suffering from this condition will gradually lose the ability to adduct one to all four limbs.
+The condition can affect the fore- and/or hind limbs, causing them to become twisted, resulting in a double-jointed posture.
+The rabbit is unable to put weight on its limbs, and ambulation becomes difficult due to the inability to adduct the limbs.
+The severity of the condition ranges from minor to severe, with paralysis being a possible outcome.

 Video from Kim Chilson

-Various causes can lead to splay-leg in rabbits.
-The condition is frequently inherited in one or more recessive genes with reduced expressivity and possible involvement of environmental factors.
-Other causes have a traumatic or iatrogenic origin.
-They include does that have few newborn and overfeed them, or newborn that are in a nest on a slippery surface due to lack of bedding.
+There are various causes of splay-leg in rabbits.
+This condition is often hereditary, manifesting through the expression of one or more recessive genes with reduced expressivity.
+It is also influenced by environmental factors.
+Other causes include traumatic or iatrogenic factors.
+Some of the contributing factors include does that have few newborns and overfeed them, or newborns that are in a nest on a slippery surface due to a lack of bedding.

 Michel Gruaz